 Dictionary Attack Using Burp Suite Tool:

-BurpSuite is indeed a great tool for testing vulnerability in web applications.
-We are here using its free-version which has limited capabilities but works well for learning!
-Lets began the process to brute force/dictionary attack.
+BurpSuite is indeed a great tool for testing vulnerabilities in web applications.
+We are here using its free version which has limited capabilities but works well for learning!
+Let’s begin the process to brute force/dictionary attack.

 Now, right-click on the request and send it to the intruder.